 Strategic People Management and Developing Performance

-This module provides you with an overview of the strategic purpose and impact of HR in organisations.
-You will build a sound foundation for a deeper exploration of HR topics provided in the programme.
-You will explore how people professionals create value and deliver outcomes for organisations and employees, and how contributing to the achievement of business objectives improves performance and enhances the employee experience.
+The module explores how people professionals create value and deliver outcomes for organisations and employees, and how contributing to the achievement of business objectives improves performance and enhances the employee experience.

 Strategic Equality, Diversity, Inclusion, and Belonging